The Beatles (White Album)

 All We Are Saying, David Sheff

-The American in question was Richard Cooke III, known as Rik, whose mother Nancy was also on the meditation course in Rishikesh.
+The inspiration for the song was Richard Cooke III, known as Rik, whose mother Nancy was also on the meditation course in Rishikesh.

 What Falls Away

 Both Rik and Nancy went on the tiger shoot.
 Upon their return Rik told Maharishi of his feelings of remorse, in a meeting at which Lennon and McCartney were both present.

 Rik told me that he felt bad about it and said that he didn’t think he’d ever kill an animal again.
 Maharishi said, ‘You had the desire Rik and now you don’t have the desire?’
 Then John asked, ‘Don’t you call that slightly life destructive?’
 I said, ‘Well John, it was either the tiger or us.
 The tiger was right where we were’.
 That came up in the lyric as ‘If looks could kill it would have been us instead of him’.

 In the studio

 The Beatles taped ‘The Continuing Story Of Bungalow Bill’ on 8 October 1968, following the recording of ‘I’m So Tired’.
 It took three takes to get the basic track right, after which a number of overdubs were added.